AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 The UI and logic of the local message search are as follows:

 - `SearchHistoryMessagesViewController`: The search page.
-After the user enters a keyword, the keyword will be matched in the message history and the search results will be displayed.
+After the user enters a keyword, messages that include it will be displayed.
 - `SearchResultMessagesController`: The search results page.
-- `SearchHistoryMessageCell`: The cell for searching the message history.
+- `SearchHistoryMessageCell`: The message cell in where the historical message contains the keyword.

-To implement local search, jump to the `SearchHistoryMessagesViewController` page.
-The input parameter is the conversation ID.
-After entering the keyword, it will be matched and the search results will be displayed.
+For local search, go to the `SearchHistoryMessagesViewController` page, pass in the conversation ID, and type the keyword.
+Then historical messages that contain the keyword will be displayed.

-The local message search feature is enabled by default in contact details and group details. `Appearance.contact.detailExtensionActionItems` contains `ContactListHeaderItem(featureIdentify: "SearchMessages", featureName: "SearchMessages".chat.localize, featureIcon: UIImage(named: "search_history_messages", in: .chatBundle, with: nil))`.
+The local message search feature is enabled by default on the contact details page and group details page. `Appearance.contact.detailExtensionActionItems` contains `ContactListHeaderItem(featureIdentify: "SearchMessages", featureName: "SearchMessages".chat.localize, featureIcon: UIImage(named: "search_history_messages", in: .chatBundle, with: nil))`.
 If you don't need the search feature, delete this item.

 The sample code is as follows: